 In essence, having healthy kidneys are super vital to good health!
 Therefore, it's no surprise that kidney issues may potentially lead to some pretty serious conditions.

-DxD invited Dr Francisco, an accredited Specialist Nephrologist to host a DxD Session on kidney dialysis.
-He has a lot of experience in treating chronic kidney disease and kidney failure.
+DxD invited Dr Francisco, an accredited specialist nephrologist, to host a DxD Session on kidney dialysis.
+He treats patients with chronic kidney disease and kidney failure.

 Here are the most important things you should know about your kidneys.

 When you're suffering from a chronic kidney disease, it means that you've been slowly losing kidney function over a period of time.

 According to Dr Francisco, kidney dialysis is usually only recommended when you develop end stage kidney failure.
 There are a few different disorders of the kidney that can lead to kidney failure.

 Diabetes, high blood pressure, imflammation, allergies, urine flow problems, are some of the disorders that can progress to kidney failure with consequent need for dialysis.